Ceuta: Important Bird Area

-The Ceuta Peninsula has been recognised as an Important Bird Area (IBA) by BirdLife International because the site is part of a migratory bottleneck, or choke point, at the western end of the Mediterranean for large numbers of raptors, storks and other birds flying between Europe and Africa.
+The Ceuta Peninsula has been recognised as an Important Bird Area (IBA) by BirdLife International because the site is part of a migratory bottleneck, or choke point, at the western end of the Mediterranean for large numbers of raptors, storks and other birds flying between the Iberian Peninsula and the Maghreb.
 These include European honey buzzards, black kites, short-toed snake eagles, Egyptian vultures, griffon vultures, black storks, white storks and Audouin's gulls.

 Climate

-Ceuta has a maritime-influenced Mediterranean climate, similar to nearby Spanish and Moroccan cities such as Tarifa, Algeciras or Tangiers.
-The average diurnal temperature variation is relatively low; the average annual temperature is 18.8 C with average yearly highs of 21.4 C and lows of 15.7 C though the Ceuta weather station has only been in operation since 2003.
-Ceuta has relatively mild winters for the latitude, while summers are warm yet milder than in the interior of Southern Spain, due to the moderating effect of the Straits of Gibraltar.
-Summers are very dry, but yearly precipitation is still at 849 mm, which could be considered a humid climate if the summers were not so arid.
+Ceuta has a maritime-influenced Mediterranean climate, similar to such nearby Spanish and Moroccan cities as Tarifa, Algeciras, Tangier, and Tétouan.
+The average diurnal temperature variation is relatively low.
+The average annual temperature is 18.8 C with average yearly highs of 21.4 C and lows of 15.7 C, though the Ceuta weather station has only been in operation since 2003.
+Ceuta has relatively mild winters for the latitude.
+Summers are warm yet milder than in the interior of Southern Spain, due to the moderating effect of the Straits of Gibraltar.
+Summers are very dry.
+Yearly precipitation is still at 849 mm, which could be considered a humid climate if the summers were not so arid.

+In 2023, Ceuta experienced above average temperatures, with a maximum of 105.4 °F (40.8 °C) recorded on the 19th of July 2023.